-For more information, visit http://www.soundtransit.org/eastlink, sign-up for alerts at http://www.soundtransit.org/Subscribe-to-alerts, or check the East Link online events calendar for notice of upcoming participation opportunities.
+EAST LINK UPDATE: For up-to-date information about Sound Transit's East Link project, visit http://www.soundtransit.org/eastlink, sign-up for alerts at http://www.soundtransit.org/Subscribe-to-alerts, or check the East Link online events calendar for notice of upcoming participation opportunities.
 For information in alternative formats, call 1-800-201-4900 / TTY Relay: 711 or email email@example.com.

 You may contact Sound Transit Community Outreach by email at firstname.lastname@example.org or by phone at 206-398-LINK with any other questions.

 TRAFFIC MITIGATION: The City of Bellevue Transportation Department and Sound Transit's East Link Light Rail group are tasked with monitoring the traffic impacts that result from the East Link project.
 Please visit http://www.ci.bellevue.wa.us/light-rail.htm for up-to-date information.

 The South Bellevue Neighborhood Traffic Mitigation Committee is specifically focused on traffic impacts in the greater Enatai area.
 Please visit http://www.ci.bellevue.wa.us/12292.htm for up-to-date information about that committee's work.

 The Beaux Arts Council is reviewing ways of evaluating the volume and impact of traffic cutting through Beaux Arts during Sound Transit's construction.
 At their April 2017 meeting, they authorized the purchase of traffic counters that will be used to establish the current volume of traffic using both 108th Ave SE and the 104th/SE28th/105th SE arterial.
 After the baseline counts are obtained, periodic counts will be taken so that the Council can evaluate volume changes and determine appropriate action.